The Home of Tibetan Buddhist Texts in Translation

 Khenpo Dazer13 said there was a need for a brief practice of the feast offering for the Female Practice for regular recitation, and urged me to compose one.
 So it was that, I, Kunzang Jigme Chöying Rangdrol, who bears the name of the fourth incarnation of Dodrupchen and who has stable faith in the omniscient Father and Son,14 wrote this.
 Sarva maṅgalaṃ!

-| Translated by Han Kop and edited by Barry Cohen, 2020.
+| Translated by Han Kop and edited by Barry Cohen, 2020, for the Longchen Nyingtik Project.
+Revised 2025.

-1. Clear realization (Tib. mngon rtogs, Skt. abhisamaya) is notoriously difficult to translate, perhaps in particular in vajrayāna context.
+1. The Sanskrit term abhisamaya (Tib. mngon rtogs), translated here as ‘clear realization’, is multivalent and difficult to translate, especially in a Vajrayāna context.
 Here, as Tulku Dawa comments, it refers to the visualization of the form of the deity, the implements, and so forth.

-2. Tib. tiklé nyakchik; thig le nyag gcig.
+2. Tib. tiklé nyakchik (thig le nyag gcig)

 3. Tib. chang té'u